OutSystems/OutSystems-CollectInfo-wdocker/README.md

 Now you will need to gather information to run the script.

 You will need to the ID of the container we want to troubleshoot.
-We will refer to it as *<containerId>*.
+We will refer to it as *&lt;containerId&gt;*.
 To do this at a powershell run

 ```
 docker ps -a
 ```

 Next, you will need the name of the site bonded to the container.
-We will refer to it as *<siteName>*.
+We will refer to it as *&lt;siteName&gt;*.
 To do this at a powershell run

 ```
 get-website
 ```

 You will need to list a set of endpoints you want to test connectivity from inside the container.
-We will refer to it as *<host:port[]>*.
+We will refer to it as *&lt;host:port[]&gt;*.
 Include in this list at least the endpoint of the database and the endpoint of the controller.
 If you have integrations in your application, it's a good idea to test them also.

 You can get the database endpoint at  OutSystems's configuration tool.
 Under the Platform tab, you will see a  *Server* input, copy this value.
 The database port is usually 1433.
 The controller endpoint is on the Controller tab.
 There you will see *Deployment Controller Server* and *Deployment Controller Service Port*.